Ethn-Chn/M2-Baboon-Project/README.md

 ## Background
 Datas used in this project consist of photographs from camera traps, provided by SANParks (South African National Parks).
 I personally analyzed these photos to create a usable dataset, aimed at addressing our research question.
 Since completing my Master's thesis until now, additional data has been analyzed and slight changes have been made to the code.
 Although the overall project remains the same, it is important to note that some results obtained in the R and Python scripts may differ from those in the report.
+The project was initially coded in R (with RStudio) and was transcribed into Python by myself for training.

 ## Important Note on Running the Bayesian Model